TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Moreover, the idea of Web 3.0 as an 'Internet of Value' may reflect more of a wishful thinking than the actual evolutionary process of the web.
 Not everyone who moved to Web 2.0 was pursuing value, and not everyone who moves from Web 2.0 to Web 3.0 will be pursuing value either.
 The value investing community, while growing, still represents a small section of web users, and it is likely to remain so in the future.

-Instead of defining Web 3.0 as an 'Internet of Value,' we propose to view the next stage of the web's evolution as a continuation of its existing trajectory, with a focus on the decentralization of Trust Anchors.
-This perspective sees Web 3.0 as a platform that enables more profound integrations and fosters widespread innovation by allowing anyone to develop and maintain Trust Anchors.
-In this context, the Trust Anchors of the future web will not be platforms or services, but tokens - Smart Tokens, to be precise.
-The following sections will delve into this concept in more detail.
+Instead of defining Web 3.0 as an 'Internet of Value,' this paper proposes an alternative vision: the 'Next-Generation Web.'
+This Next-Generation Web shifts focus from the distribution of value to the decentralization of Trust Anchors, attacking the root cause of centralisation while continuing to progress in the demand-driven direction that has been driving the web 1.0 to 2.0 upgrade.
+This perspective views the Next-Generation Web as a platform that fosters widespread innovation and enables more profound integrations by allowing anyone to develop and maintain Trust Anchors.

-To distinguish between Web 3.0 as an 'Internet of Value' and the next-generation web this paper envisions, we will refer to our vision as the 'Next-Generation Web.'
-In this Next-Generation Web, the focus is not on the distribution of value but on the decentralization of Trust Anchors.
-This perspective sees the Next-Generation Web as a platform that enables more profound integrations and fosters widespread innovation by allowing anyone to develop and maintain Trust Anchors.
-In this context, the Trust Anchors of the future web will not be platforms or services, but tokens - Smart Tokens, to be precise.
-The following sections will delve into this concept in more detail.
+The Trust Anchors of the future web will not be platforms or services, but tokens - specifically, Smart Tokens.
+The ensuing sections will delve into this concept in more detail.

 # The Token-Centric Web: A Paradigm of Decentralized Trust and Integration